 Before operating the locomotive, apply a small drop of oil to lubricate the gears and pick up rollers.
-Use light household oil and apply sparingly only to the points indicated by "L" in figure [8].
+Use light household oil and apply sparingly only to the points indicated by "L" in figure [8] on page 6.
 Wipe away any excess, especially if oil spills onto the finish of the locomotive.
 To prevent accidental scratches or other damage to the locomotive shell while you are working, you may want to place the locomotive in a repair cradle or an old towel or other cloth folded to provide a firm but soft resting place.

-Figure XX: Removing the Genesis locomotive shell from the chassis.
+Figure 14: Removing the Diesel "Work Train" locomotive shell from the chassis.

-Figure XX: Lifting the body away from the chassis.
+Figure 15: Lifting the body away from the chassis.